mlab817/faqs/src/increase-in-prices-of-various-agricultural-and-fisheries-goods/what-are-the-reasons-for-the-increasing-prices-of-vegetables-especially-in-the-national-capital-regi.md

 ---
  title: What are the reasons for the increasing prices of vegetables, especially in the National Capital Region (NCR) areas?

-tags: ["reasons","increasing","prices","vegetables","especially","national","capital","region","ncr","areas"]

  ---

-### Increase in prices of various agricultural and fisheries goods
+## Increase in prices of various agricultural and fisheries goods

-## What are the reasons for the increasing prices of vegetables, especially in the National Capital Region (NCR) areas?
+# What are the reasons for the increasing prices of vegetables, especially in the National Capital Region (NCR) areas?

  - Supply and demand forces.
 Factors that negatively affect supply include: